hrishi141098/hrishi141098.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;" >
 MetNet’s output is a forecast covering 512 categories to show varying intensity of rainfall, which ranges from a particular level to another.
-These categories impound the rainfall rate ranging from 0 mm/h to 102.
-4 mm/h; they can be classified as low-intensity rain with a rate determined according to the following scale: 0.
+These categories impound the rainfall rate ranging from 0 mm/h to 102.4 mm/h; they can be classified as low-intensity rain with a rate determined according to the following scale: 0.
 2 mm/h intervals.
 Any rate of rainfall more than 102.
-4 mm/h is and belongs to the last group of the lower maximum intensity rate.
+4 mm/h is and belongs to the last group of the maximum intensity rate.
 In order to see the probability of some given range of rainfall or rates above some barrier one sums up the probabilities of the corresponding categories.
 </p>

 Spatial Downsampler